 Master Gardener Volunteer Training is designed to provide student volunteers a solid foundation in many aspects of horticulture to assist in their community service activities.
 Click here for more information about the Dane County Master Gardener Volunteer Program.

-Subjects covered in the seventeen-session general training course include (not necessarily in this order):
+Subjects covered in the 19-session Level 1 training course include (not necessarily in this order):

 - Master Gardener Volunteer Orientation

 - Introduction to Weed ID and Invasive Plants

 - Annual Flowers, Lawn Care